thclarke/TrTAP/README.md

 # TrTAP README and Installation
 ## Introduction
 Transcriptome Trimming and Annotation Pipeline is a series of perl scripts designed to work with several standard bioinformatic tools to successfully classify the transcripts within a de novo transcriptome to select the most supported isoforms and alleles and to remove any poorly supported transcripts; and then to annotate the remaining transcripts.

-The current setup here is designed for Aranchnids but blast databases from other phyla canbe substituted in.
+The current setup here is designed for Aranchnids but blast databases from other phyla can be substituted in.

 ![Image of Flowchart](./Summerized_TrTAP_Flowchart.png)